suncoast-devs/handbook/curriculum/back-end/full-stack-i/lecture/sql/intro-to-sql.md

 #### ALTER TABLE

-These tables are a not set in stone, they can added at a later date use the `ALTER TABLE` command.
+These tables are a not set in stone, they can modified at a later date use the `ALTER TABLE` command.

 ```sql
 ALTER TABLE books ADD COLUMN genre TEXT